-- Vision measures the extent to which you clearly communicate and model commitment to personal purpose and vision. - Strategy measures the extent to which you think strategically. - Results measures the degree to which you are goal directed and have a track record of goal achievment and high performance. - Decisions measures your ability to make decisions on time, and the extent to which you are comfortable moving forward in uncertainty.
+- Strategic Focus measures the extent to which you think strategically. - Purposeful & Visionary measures the extent to which you clearly communicate and model commitment to personal purpose and vision. - Achieves Results measures the degree to which you are goal directed and have a track record of goal achievement and high performance. - Decisiveness measures your ability to make decisions on time, and the extent to which you are comfortable moving forward in uncertainty.